Philadelphia Convention Hall and Civic Center: 1930–1966

 Originally known as the Municipal Auditorium, the arena hosted many events, including the 1936 and 1948 Democratic National Conventions, and the 1940 and 1948 Republican National Conventions.
 Thus the building became known as Convention Hall.
-Martin Luther King Jr. spoke there, and The Beatles, The Grateful Dead and the Philadelphia Mummers each performed there.
+Martin Luther King Jr. spoke there, and The Beatles, The Grateful Dead (twice in August 1974, and three times in April 1984) and the Philadelphia Mummers each performed there.
 The Philadelphia Warriors and Philadelphia 76ers both played many of their games in the arena; the 1960 NBA All-Star Game was played there.

 President Lyndon B. Johnson spoke at a campaign appearance on October 29, 1964, at Convention Hall.
 He appeared at the Hall alongside many notable Philadelphia and Pennsylvania Democratic leaders.
 Four days later, The Beatles played the venue on September 2, 1964, during their first tour of the United States.
 Tickets went on sale in May 1964 and sold out within 90 minutes.
 The Rolling Stones played Convention Hall on May 1, 1965, during their third American tour.

 1967–2005

 After the Spectrum opened in 1967, the Civic Center continued on as an alternate venue to the larger arena for events requiring less seating or overall space.
 On February 5, 1970, The Jackson 5 played their first official concert for Motown Records there.
-The Grateful Dead played there for 3 consecutive nights in April 1984; the whole concert from the 20th, and about half of the show from the 19th, were officially released on Dave's Picks Volume 35.
+The Grateful Dead played there for 2 nights in August 1974, and 3 consecutive nights in April 1984; portions of the 1974 shows were officially released on Dick's Picks Volume 31.
+The whole concert from the April 20th, 1984 show, and about half of the show from the 19th, were officially released on Dave's Picks Volume 35.
 The building was later used for Atlantic 10 Conference and Big Five basketball games.
 Jim Crockett Promotions, under the NWA banner, and later the Ted Turner-owned WCW, also staged professional wrestling there, which included three pay-per-view events: Halloween Havoc in 1989 and 1992 and the 1994 Slamboree event.
 The Civic Center also hosted the World Hockey Association's Philadelphia Blazers and the minor-league Philadelphia Firebirds hockey teams.
 The University of Pennsylvania used the building for commencements (due to it being larger than Penn's own basketball arena, the nearby Palestra), as did Drexel University, Temple University, St. Joseph's University, and La Salle University.
 Pope John Paul II and Nelson Mandela both spoke there.